 Does using DEET increase the chance of birth defects?

 One human study suggested that hypospadias (a birth defect where the opening of the penis is shifted toward the underside rather than the tip) was more common in males who were exposed to insect repellents during early pregnancy.
-However, the researchers asked study participants about their pregnancy exposures 2 to 6 years after the delivery of their children, making the reliability of this study low since it would be hard to remember specific exposures that long after pregnancy.
-There have also been case reports describing negative pregnancy outcomes following a person’s use of DEET during pregnancy, but these reports do not prove that the DEET exposure caused the negative outcomes.
+However, the researchers asked women about their pregnancy exposures 2 to 6 years after the delivery of their children, making the reliability of this study low since it would be hard to remember specific exposures that long after pregnancy.
+There have also been case reports describing negative pregnancy outcomes following a woman’s use of DEET during pregnancy, but these reports do not prove that the DEET exposure caused the negative outcomes.

 Does using DEET in pregnancy increase the chance of other pregnancy–related problems?